loganprit/recipe-app/README.md

 The Recipe Tracker Application is a digital solution aimed at those who cherish culinary exploration and creativity.
 It's not just a tool, but a companion for the modern-day cook who values organization and accessibility.
 The platform came to life to solve the age-old problem of misplaced and cluttered recipes, replacing the stack of cookbooks and scribbled notes with a sleek, digital repository.

-## Research/User Case

-The research highlighted a common thread among cooking enthusiasts: the desire for a streamlined method to curate and access their recipes.
-Whether planning a family dinner or experimenting with new cuisines, users needed a platform that was as mobile and dynamic as their culinary adventures.
-This application caters to this need, serving as a virtual kitchen assistant.

 ## Intended Use

 The Recipe Tracker Application is built to be intuitive and user-friendly, allowing users to:

 - Seamlessly add new recipes directly on the homepage.
-- Browse through a curated list of recipes with ease.
 - Maintain a digital collection of recipes that's always just a click away.

 ## Features